Tesla Model 3

 Figure 32: Loosen rear stock shock from air strut sleeve

-Figure 33: Take the stock O-ring and the spacer ring from the stock shock and place it on the Unplugged Shock
+Figure 33: Take the stock O-ring and the spacer ring from the stock shock and place it on the Unplugged Shock, Install extra supplied Collar by simply sliding on until it stops.
+Shock should appear as shown prior to installing airbag.

 Figure 34: Place the Unplugged shock in the air strut assembly